-Configuring DSN using IBM DB2 Client in IBM SPSS Modeler
+Configuring DSN using IBM Db2 Client in IBM SPSS Modeler

-If required, to configure a data source name (DSN) using DB2 Client for DB2 in SPSS Modeler, complete the following steps:
+If required, to configure a data source name (DSN) using Db2 Client for Db2 in SPSS Modeler, complete the following steps:

-- 1. If not already installed, install DB2 Client on the operating system where Modeler Server is installed. - 2.
-Using the db2 catalog command, catalog the database and add a new data source to the db2cli.ini in DB2 Client, pointing to the defined database alias. - 3.
+- 1. If not already installed, install Db2 Client on the operating system where Modeler Server is installed. - 2.
+Using the db2 catalog command, catalog the database and add a new data source to the db2cli.ini file in Db2 Client.
+Be sure to point to the defined database alias. - 3.
 Configure data access; detailed steps are available in the Modeler documentation.

-For more information, see the topic Architecture and Hardware Recommendations > Data Access in the Modeler Server Administration and Performance Guide (ModelerServerAdminPerformance.pdf). - 4.
-Create a new ODBC data source in odbc.ini by referencing the database alias defined in step 2. - 5.
+For more information, see the topic Architecture and Hardware Recommendations > Data Access in the Modeler Server Administration and Performance Guide (ModelerServerAdminPerformance.pdf).

+- 4. Create a new ODBC data source in odbc.ini by referencing the database alias defined in step 2. - 5.
 For Linux or UNIX users: - a.
-Ensure that the driver library libdb2o.so is used (instead of libdb2.so), and make sure 'DriverUnicodeType=1' is defined for the new data source. - b.
-In the IBM SPSS Data Access Pack installation, ensure that the library path of DB2 Client is added to odbc.sh. - c.
-Ensure that Modeler Server uses an ODBC Driver wrapper library with UTF-16 encoding (this is called 'libspssodbc datadirect utf16.so'). - 6.
-Make sure that the user who connects to DB2 has the necessary privileges to run the following query: SELECT ACCELERATORNAME FROM SYSACCEL.SYSACCELERATORS
+Ensure that the driver library libdb20.so is used (instead of libdb2.so), and make sure 'DriverUnicodeType=1' is defined for the new data source. - b.
+In the IBM SPSS Data Access Pack installation, ensure that the library path of Db2 Client is added to odbc.sh. - c.
+Ensure that Modeler Server uses an ODBC Driver wrapper library with UTF-16 encoding (this is called 'libspssodbc\datadirect\utf16.so'). - 6.
+Make sure that the user who connects to Db2 has the necessary privileges to run the following query: SELECT ACCELERATORNAME FROM SYSACCEL.SYSACCELERATORS

-Building Models with IBM DB2 for z/OS
+Building models with IBM Db2 for z/OS

 Each of the supported algorithms has a corresponding modeling node.
-You can access the DB2 for z/OS modeling nodes from the Database Modeling tab on the nodes palette.
+You can access the Db2 for z/OS modeling nodes from the Database Modeling tab on the nodes palette.